 You need to be very good at mastering several specific singing skills in order to learn how to sing high notes easily.

-What we hear as voice either in speech or while singing is the product of the action of the vocal chords in our larynx.
-The movement or vibration of the vocal chords are controlled by muscles in the larynx.
+What we hear as voice either in speech or while singing is the product of the action of the vocal cords in our larynx.
+The movement or vibration of the vocal cords is controlled by muscles in the larynx.
 Very much as a sprinter would train his leg muscles to become stronger and flexible you have to exercise and strengthen your throat muscles so that you can control the throw of your voice and develop stamina.